pyladieshamburg/python-essentials-series/README.md

 * understand python code layout and learn enough Python syntax to get you started with your Roll the Dice Project

-For those who want to learn more, there is an additional project,  and a quiz to assess  what you have learned...dive in!
+For those who want to learn more, there is an additional project,  and a quiz to assess  what you have learned...let's take our [first steps..](https://github.com/pyladieshamburg/python-essentials-series/tree/master/first-steps)!